Amanda L Thompson, PhD

 Chief Pediatric Psychology & Director of Pediatric Programs

-For almost two decades, Dr. Thompson has dedicated her career as a pediatric psychologist to caring for and improving the lives of children, adolescents, and families impacted by cancer; supporting bereaved families; developing world-class psychosocial programs; and training the next generation of pediatric psychologists in the evidence-based care of children with life-limiting illnesses.
-She received her Ph.D. in Clinical-Developmental Psychology from the University of Pittsburgh, completed her predoctoral residency in pediatric psychology at the A.I. duPont Hospital for Children in Wilmington, DE, and completed a two-year post-doctoral fellowship in pediatric psycho-oncology at Nationwide Children’s Hospital in Columbus, OH.
-Dr. Thompson then spent a decade as the Director of Psychology and Psychosocial Services in the Center for Cancer and Blood Disorders at Children’s National Hospital, building robust psychology and psychosocial teams and creating a psychology training program.
-Dr. Thompson has a national presence as an author of the Standards of Psychosocial Care for Children with Cancer and their Families, the founder and former chair of the Palliative Care and End-of-Life Special Interest Group for Division 54 of the American Psychological Association (Society of Pediatric Society), and guest-editor of Clinical Practice of Pediatric Psychology.
-She has published in numerous peer-reviewed journals, regularly presents at national and international scientific conferences, and teaches frequently in schools and the community on topics related to grief and loss.
+For almost two decades, Dr. Thompson has dedicated her career as a pediatric psychologist to improving the lives of children, adolescents, and families impacted by cancer.
+She completed her Ph.D. in Clinical-Developmental Psychology at the University of Pittsburgh, her predoctoral residency at Nemours Children’s Hospital in Wilmington, DE, and her post-doctoral fellowship at Nationwide Children’s Hospital in Columbus, OH.
+Dr. Thompson then spent a decade as Director of Psychology and Psychosocial Services in the Center for Cancer and Blood Disorders at Children’s National Hospital in Washington DC, building world-class psychosocial teams and training the next generation of pediatric psychologists.

 Top